rzavalik/TicTacToe.Tournament/README.md

 - ☁️ Azure-ready architecture
 - 🐳 Docker-friendly deployment
 - 🧠 OpenAI-powered Bot Player
-- 🎯 Fully tested with xUnit, Moq, and Shouldly
+- 🎯 Tested with xUnit, Moq, and Shouldly
 - 🛡️ Clean architecture and extensible design
 - 📈 Easy to add your own bots and strategies